stdword/sublime-switch-case/README.md

-sublime-switch-case
+Sublime Switch Case
 ===================

-Adds a single text command to Sublime Text 2 to changing develompent case of identifier (like camelCase or under_scored).
+Adds command to changing develompent case of identifier (like camelCase or under_scored) to Sublime Text 2.